 In UMLsec, to perform a security check, adversary patterns are required.
 Such patterns specify the potential access paths threatened by a certain attacker.
-Table 4.1, represents the default adversary, as https://rgse.uni-koblenz.de/jj/umlsec/ an example of an adversary pattern.
-For a given adversary of type A, the set $Threat_A(s)$ specifies which kinds of actions the adversary can apply to a node or a link marked with the stereotypes.
-For example, considering an unencrypted internet communication link, the default attacker (Threat\default(internet)) can delete, read and insert messages transmitted over this link.
+Table 4.1, represents the default adversary, as an example of an adversary pattern.
+For a given adversary of type A, the set ThreatA(s) specifies which kinds of actions the adversary can apply to a node or a link marked with the stereotypes.
+For example, considering an unencrypted internet communication link, the default attacker (Threatdefault(internet)) can delete, read and insert messages transmitted over this link.